Cliff Compton: Return to OVW (2010–2014)

-Ring of Honor and retirement (2013–2018)
+Ring of Honor (2013–2015)

 On March 2, 2013, Compton made his debut for Ring of Honor (ROH) at their 11th Anniversary Show iPPV, where he, Jimmy Rave, Matt Hardy and Rhett Titus, revealed themselves as the newest members of S.C.U.M. by attacking numerous members of the ROH roster following the main event, joining Kevin Steen, Jimmy Jacobs, Rhino and Steve Corino as members of the group.
 After Steen lost the ROH World Championship, Compton and the rest of S.C.U.M turned on Steen and made Steve Corino the new leader.
 At Best in the World 2013, Compton and Rhett Titus lost a three-way tag team match for the ROH World Tag Team Championship.
 On June 23, S.C.U.M. was forced to disband after being defeated by Team ROH in a Steel Cage Warfare match.
 Compton returned to ROH in early 2014, feuding with Steen.
 Compton repeatedly attacked Steen on shows leading up to the 12th Anniversary Show.
 He lost to Steen in an Unsanctioned Street Fight at the 12th Anniversary Show, in which he suffered a concussion.
 In May, Compton and Steen found common enemies and defeated Eddie Kingston and Homicide in a Charm City Street Fight.
 Almost one year later, March 14, 2015, Compton returned to challenge Jay Lethal for a chance to earn a shot at the ROH World Television Championship on the spot.
 Lethal defeated Compton in a Chicago Street Match to retain the title.

 In 2018, Compton announced his retirement from professional wrestling.

+Return to independent circuit (2021–present)

+Thirteen years after the separation, Treiber along with Reiher and Drew reformed the Deuce 'n Domino stable and began accepting bookings on the independent circuit.